n4demo/learn-to-run-apps-on-AKS/README.md

 7. If you have no storage provisioned - click **Create Storage** and wait for it to complete and displaying a terminal prompt

-## From now on all commands will be executed from the AZ CLI:
+## From now on all commands will be executed by copying from browser to the AZ CLI:

 7. Check the version of the AZ command: